Mike Cumberlege: Early life

-Cumberlege was born into a naval family, the son of Claude Lionel Cumberlege (1877-1962), and Sarah Laetitia Crossley Couldwell (1883-1929), of Gibraltar.
-His father retired as a Rear Admiral in 1926 having served in the Royal Australian Navy in World War One on secondment from the RN.
+Cumberlege was born into a naval family, the son of Claude Lionel Cumberlege and Sarah Laetitia Crossley Couldwell of Gibraltar.
+His father retired as a rear admiral in 1926, having served in the Royal Australian Navy in the First World War on secondment from the Royal Navy.
 Mike was educated at The Nautical College, Pangbourne, before entering the Merchant Navy as a midshipman on 1 May 1922.
 In 1926 he became an officer in the Royal Naval Reserve.
 Between 1937 and 1940 he lived in Antibes, and spent his time skippering yachts in the Mediterranean.

 War service

 In 1940 Cumberlege was called up for active service.
 For the first six months of that year he was attached to a British anti-smuggling and intelligence naval unit based in Marseilles.
 After the Fall of France he served briefly as a liaison officer to Charles de Gaulle.
 He then worked with British intelligence in Cape Verde.
 Late in January 1941 he was transferred to the Special Operations Executive's (SOE) Middle East section, and a few weeks later he was appointed to lead para-naval SOE operations in the Middle East based in Haifa and Alexandria (Force 133).